 According to TechTarget, here are some common regulations, standards, and legislation that organizations need to be in compliance with:

-- Payment Card Industry Data Security Standards (PCI DISS): PCI DSS is a set of policies and procedures create in 2004 by Visa, MasterCard, Discover, and American Express to ensure the security of credit, debit, and cash card transaction.
+- Payment Card Industry Data Security Standards (PCI DISS): PCI DSS is a set of policies and procedures created in 2004 by Visa, MasterCard, Discover, and American Express to ensure the security of credit, debit, and cash card transaction.

 - Health Insurance Portability and Accountability Act (HIPAA): HIPAA Title II includes an administrative simplification security that mandates standardization of electronic health records system and includes security mechanisms design to protect data privacy and patient confidentiality.